kevinbburns/Fedora_SOC_Audit_Checker/README.md

 12. **Open Ports and Services:** Lists open ports and services, showing which ones are accessible externally.

-13. **Time Synchronization Status (Chrony):** Checks that time synchronization is active, ensuring accurate logs and system time.
+13. **Time Synchronization Status (Chrony):** This check ensures that time synchronization is active, ensuring accurate logs and system time.

 14. **Unattended Security Updates:** Ensures that DNF-Automatic is active, which automates system updates and security patches.

 15. **Package Installation Check:** Verifies that essential security packages are installed (e.g., clamav, firewalld, rkhunter, etc.).
 The script outputs a green checkmark (✔) for installed packages and a red cross (✘) for missing ones.

-16. **Kernel Hardening Configuration:** Automatically creates a /etc/sysctl.d/99-security.conf file (if it doesn’t exist) to apply critical kernel security settings and ensures they are applied.
+16. **Kernel Hardening Configuration:** Automatically creates a /etc/sysctl.d/99-security.conf file (if it doesn’t exist) to apply critical kernel security settings and ensure they are used.

 ## Installation and Usage
 ### Requirements

 This script is designed to run on Linux distributions that use the **DNF** package manager (such as Fedora, CentOS, or RHEL).

 Ensure the following packages are installed before running the script: